Gurimarie/Milestone-1-Svenberg-Design-Lab/README.md

 - Pages dedicated to each portfolio-collection/project in all categories.
 - Fix images, good quality, but as small and easy-loadable as possible
 - The contact-form is well fitted to smaller devices, but on large monitors there is no need for the input-fields to stretch across the whole page...
 The project has initially been mobile-first-oriented (as it should).
 Going forward, I would like to develop and beautify the layout on larger monitors, espesially for contact.html and about-us.html.
-- Make the cards
+- Make the cards on fashion-portfolio the same height.

 ## Issues overcome

 - Major problem with nav-dropdown, turned out to be faulty links to Bootstral Javascript.
 Lots of work for nothing.
+Next time, wil check the HTML and CSS-validators first.

 - Difficulty with aligning og inline-boxes.
 Soved with flexboxes.
+- As someone who is new to coding, almost everything is an issue to overcome at this point, but I have relyed heavily on going back to our school-projects, going through the processes again, and that has helped tremendously.

 ## Technology used
 ### Programming languages:
-- html
+- HTML5
-- css
+- CSS3
-- Bootstrap (JavaScript?)
+- Bootstrap (JavaScript)

 ### Frameworks, libraries and programs:
-- Bootstrap
+- Bootstrap, to make the website responsive
 - Google Fonts
 - Font-awsome
+- Flex-bokses
+- Grid-system
+- Balsamiq for wireframe-images, and planning of the layout
+- Am I Responsive? used to create a mockup for the website on different devices (first picure in this readme)
+- Github for storing the project
+- Git for version-control
+- Visual Studio Code for coding

 ## Testing